AdaCore/learn/intro_to_ada.rst

 best guess it can.
 However, the generated bindings do not always match the expectations we might have.
 This can happen, for example, when creating bindings for functions that deal with pointers.
-In this case, the compiler may just use ``System.Address`` for the pointers.
+In this case, the compiler may just use :ada:`System.Address` for the pointers.
 Although this approach works fine (as we'll see later), this is not necessarily how developers would interpret the C header file.
 The following example will clarify this problem.